“I can shake off everything as I write; my sorrows disappear, my courage is reborn.”

 This exercise will help clarify your thoughts and feelings by bringing to the surface those deep down hidden emotions that are waiting to be addressed and resolved.
 It’s also a very useful way to keep track of your life and in conjunction with your daily question scores begin to recognise the triggers that cause you emotional upset and take you off of your path towards weight loss success.
 A well kept journal can help you increase the Value of you habits and goals and reduce both real and perceived Delay.

-You can record your journal in the same Google Form that you store your Active Questions answers.
+You can record your journal and expressive/emotional thoughts and feelings in the same Google Form that you store your Active Questions answers.
 This will make it easy to correlate the data with your questions when you want to analyse the results.
 If you don’t want to write a journal or type one out you can use the voice to text option on your phone and dictate your responses instead.

 - Don’t edit or censor your thoughts or feelings and don’t bother to correct your grammar